 The process of application often begins as early as the freshmen year with an expressed interest and develops during the remaining years.
 A suggested plan emphasizes the importance of cultivating faculty mentors and working on a project or study interest which fits the scholarship to which you want to apply.
 See frequently asked questions.

-Once you have studied the Scholarship/Fellowship Summary, visited the Web sites of those scholarships you are interested in, you are encouraged to make an appointment with the Fellowships Director and file a Letter of Intent.
+Once you have studied the Scholarship/Fellowship Summary, visited the Web sites of those scholarships you are interested in, you are encouraged to make an appointment with the Associate Director of Fellowships and file a Letter of Intent.